 ---IT Pro Adobe Creative Cloud applications are packaged individually, each with a Creative Cloud Desktop installer.

----The Self-Service installation option is disabled by default.
-This option disables the ability to install and update applications from the Apps Panel for non-admins.
+---For Managed packages, the Self-Service installation option is disabled by default.
+This option disables the ability of non-admins to install and update applications from the Adobe Apps Panel.

 ---Remote Update Manager is enabled.
 This allows IT Pros to remotely invoke the updater on a client machine.

----Installing a WebStore NU or SDL package on a computer that has Adobe apps from other sources will disable the end user’s ability to install and update applications from the Apps Panel (in Creative Cloud desktop and the user’s Enterprise Adobe account) even if they had prior access to it before.
+---Installing a WebStore NU or SDL managed package on a computer that has Adobe apps from other sources will disable the end user’s ability to install and update applications from the Apps Panel (in Creative Cloud desktop and the user’s Enterprise Adobe account) even if they had prior access to it before.
 They will see the message “You don’t have access to manage apps” and will see a blank screen on the Apps tab.
-If you want to keep the end user’s access to the Apps Panel, then download and install the app from Adobe directly or use the Self Service package in the NU package downloads.
+If you want to keep the end user’s access to the Apps Panel, then download and install the app from Adobe directly or use the NU Self Service package offer.

 Details about the Shared Device License, (SDL) for Labs/Classrooms/Shared Workstations